awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.Redshift.md

 To promote CDC performance, you can use the following `ParallelApply*` task settings:
 + `ParallelApplyThreads` – Specifies the number of concurrent threads that AWS DMS uses during a CDC load to push data records to a Amazon Redshift target endpoint\.
 The default value is zero \(0\) and the maximum value is 32\.
 + `ParallelApplyBufferSize` – Specifies the maximum data record requests while using parallel apply threads with Redshift target\.
-The default value is 50 and the maximum value is 1,000\.
-We recommend to use this option when ParallelApplyThreads > 1
+The default value is 100 and the maximum value is 1,000\.
+We recommend to use this option when ParallelApplyThreads > 1 \(greater than one\)\.

   To obtain the most benefit for Redshift as a target, we recommend that the value of `ParallelApplyBufferSize` be at least two times \(double or more\) the number of `ParallelApplyThreads`\.